avcf14/Portfolio-Vanessa-Fernandes/cypress-tests/docs/test_cases.md

   2. Enter valid data in all required fields (first name, last name, gender, mobile, date of birth).
   3. Click "Submit" button.
   4. Verify that no validation errors appear after submitting the form.
-  5. Verify that the form submission is successful.
+  5. Verify that the form submission is successful with the hobbies that were provided.
 - **Test Data**:
     - First Name - "John"
     - Last Name - "Doe"